armfxl/discord-bot/README.md

 ###### What will we go over in this guide?
 - Installing NPM.
 - Creating a Discord Bot account.
-- Setting up required files.
+- Setting up required files and folders.
+- Creating basic commands.

 ### Step 1 | Creating the bot.